How to set KPIs, performance measures or metrics that are meaningful.

-If you’re serious about performance measures and KPIs as valuable tools to manage your organisation’s or business’ performance, but you don’t have a rigourous process to develop those measures and KPIs, then there’s a good chance your experiencing these things:
+Taking the right approach to developing meaningful KPIs (or meaningful performance measures or metrics) is important, so they can be valuable tools to manage your organisation’s or business’ performance.
+But if you don’t have a rigourous process for developing KPIs, then there’s a good chance you are experiencing these problems:

 - measures not being used because no-one sees them as relevant

 - no clear links between your measures and your strategy

 - no idea how to measure your goals, especially those intangible, qualitative goals